userexec/t4Query/README.md

 ## Usage

-t4Query uses a "selector-modifiers(s)" pattern for the majority of its use-cases.
+t4Query uses a "selector-modifiers(s)" pattern for the majority of its use cases.
 You begin by selecting a field from your content type's element list, apply any modifiers that would normally be applied in a t4 tag to retrieve the desired output.
 This pattern will generally appear within a `document.write` statement in order to output content to the page.

 Selector | Modifier | Modifier ...
 ------------ | ------------- | -------------